ppgia-unifor/TsetFall_dataset/README.md

     - 4 fields containing the object's location in the format x_min, y_min, x_max, y_max
     - The algorithm that generated the detection

   - The CSV file containing the ia-assisted annotations.
-Each line of the file contains the same strucutre of the previous, with the addition of the following fields:
+Each line of the file contains the same strucutre of the previous file, with the addition of the following fields:
     - Detection confidence
     - The algorithm that generated the detection